 Morrison was done with the Prime Minister’s dilatory response to Hitler’s aggression, practically snarling in his thick, East London accent “Look, ’Orace, go in there and tell Neville this from me: If I don’t get the order to evacuate the children from London this morning, I’m going to give it myself – and tell the papers why I’m doing it. ’Ow will ’is nibs like that?”

 Thirty minutes later, Morrison had the document.
 The evacuation, had begun.

 BBC History reported that, “within a week, a quarter of the population of Britain would have a new address”.
-Imagine for a moment, what that looked like.
-What that sounded like.

 BBC History describes the man in charge of the evacuation, Sir John Anderson, as a “cold, inhuman character with little understanding of the emotional upheaval that might be created by evacuation”.

 Children were labeled ‘like luggage’, and sent off with gas masks, toothbrushes and fresh socks & underwear.
 None of them knew to where, or for how long.
 What must That have sounded like.

 The evacuation of all that humanity ran relatively smoothly, considering.
 James Roffey, founder of the Evacuees Reunion Association, recalls ‘We marched to Waterloo Station behind our head teacher carrying a banner with our school’s name on it.
 We all thought it was a holiday, but the only thing we couldn’t work out was why the women and girls were crying.’

 Arrivals at the billeting areas, were another matter.
 Many kids were shipped off to the wrong places, and rations were insufficient.
 Geoffrey Barfoot, billeting officer in the seaside town of Weston-super-Mare, said ‘The trains were coming in thick and fast.
 It was soon obvious that we just didn’t have the bed space.’